jadarnel27/joshthecoder.com/_posts/2019-05-06-cxconsumer-slow-join.markdown

 > Occurs with parallel query plans when a consumer thread waits for a producer thread to send rows.
 This is a normal part of parallel query execution.

-This wait was added (SQL Server 2016 SP2, SQL Server 2017 CU3) in order to try and make CXPACKET waits more actionable - these should be "benign" parallelism waits.
+This wait was added (SQL Server 2016 SP2, SQL Server 2017 CU3) in order to try and [make CXPACKET waits more actionable][13] - these should be "benign" parallelism waits.

 I've been curious about the CXCONSUMER wait type since I read [Erik's blog post about it][1], as well as a [couple][2] of [questions][3] on Database Administrators Stack Exchange that touched on it.

-The common theme was skewed parallelism, so I decided to try and learn a little about when and where these waits are posted in queries that suffer from this particular malady.
+The common theme was skewed parallelism, so I decided to try and learn a little about when and where these waits are posted in queries that suffer from that particular malady.

 ## A Bad Query™